Ronaldinho and brother will not face prosecution for fake passports

 Their fake documents were detected upon arrival at the Asuncion international airport, according to Delfino.

-The former Barcelona, AC Milan and Paris Saint-Germain forward and his brother traveled using "doctored Paraguayan passports and fake identity cards," Delfino said.
+The former Barcelona, AC Milan and Paris Saint-Germain forward and his brother travelled using "doctored Paraguayan passports and fake identity cards," Delfino said.

-However, Marin insisted that Ronaldinho had traveled with his own documents and was not subject to travel restrictions.
+However, Marin insisted that Ronaldinho had travelled with his own documents and was not subject to travel restrictions.

 Marin added that the two Brazilians faced no restrictions on their movements in Asuncion.